2026 Men's European Volleyball Championship: Final draw

-The Castello Normanno-Svevo in Turin hosted the draw.
+The Castello Normanno-Svevo in Bari hosted the draw.

-The final draw took place at 20:45 CET in Turin, Italy on 4 October 2025 at the Castello Normanno-Svevo.
+The final draw took place at 20:45 CET in Bari, Italy on 4 October 2025 at the Castello Normanno-Svevo.
 Italian journalist, Simona Rolandi and CEV press officer, Federico Ferraro, were the hosts of the final draw.
 Bulgarian libero Damyan Kolev, Finnish outside hitter Luka Marttila, Italian setter Fabio Vullo and Romanian middle blocker Bela Bartha were the guests for the final draw.
 The final draw started with the co-hosts and chosen teams being placed into their respective groups and continued with, in order, pots 1, 2, 3 and 4 being drawn, with each team selected then allocated into the first available group alphabetically.

 Chosen teams

 The organizers could select one team to join their pools.